shraiyya/Career-Launcher-Internship/module2-problem-statement.md

 ![Image](https://www.aspiration.ai/machine-learning/internship/images/7.png)

-2.7 Volatility is the change in variance in the returns of a stock over a specific period of time.Do give the following documentation on volatility a read.
+2.7 Volatility is the change in variance in the returns of a stock over a specific period of time.Do give the following documentation<a href="https://www.investopedia.com/terms/v/volatility.asp"> on volatility</a> a read.
 You have already calculated the percentage changes in several stock prices.
 Calculate the 7 day rolling average of the percentage change of any of the stock prices, then compute the standard deviation (which is the square root of the variance) and plot the values.
 Note: pandas provides a rolling() function for dataframes and a std() function also which you can use.